 Last fall, NASA's Marshall Space Flight Center concluded a project that investigated a 3D-printing (or additive manufacturing) technique that could build lunar infrastructure from aluminum potentially extracted from dust and rocks on the Moon.

 A new project aims to develop the use of Cold Metal Transfer (CMT) & Wire Arc Additive Manufacturing (WAAM) with aluminum alloys for lunar infrastructure.
-Aluminum's importance in lunar regolith (the layer of unconsolidated solid material covering the bedrock of a planet) and industrial applications makes it a key material for building on the moon.

 A picture of the robot and work table